Prophet Markets is live! Trade forecasts on workshop questions with $50 in virtual money — top 3 forecasters win prizes →

 Simon S. Du

-MiroMind / University of Washington
+Apodex / University of Washington

-Simon S. Du is an Associate Professor at the Paul G. Allen School at the University of Washington and Chief Scientist for Reasoning Models at MiroMind.
+Simon S. Du is an Associate Professor at the Paul G. Allen School at the University of Washington and Chief Scientist for Reasoning Models at Apodex.
 His research spans reinforcement learning, non-convex optimization, and test-time compute, recognized by a Sloan Research Fellowship, NSF CAREER Award, and IEEE AI's 10 to Watch (2024).

 Atlas Wang